git/git.github.io/rev_news/drafts/edition-92.md

   and said that he got privately in touch with people from [oss-fuzz targeting Git](https://github.com/google/oss-fuzz/tree/master/projects/git) who had implemented the existing fuzzing.
-He also said that a dockerfile and build script prepared for Git would launch the fuzzing.
+He also said that a Dockerfile and build script prepared for Git would launch the fuzzing.

   Arthur then sent a